JonnyTran/LATTE2GO/README.md

 In this repository, you will be able to reproduce the results of the paper "Protein function prediction by incorporating knowledge graph representation of heterogeneous interactions and Gene Ontology."
-In addition, you will be able to run the ablation experiments to study the effect of various heterogeneous dataset inputs and parameters on the model performance.
+In addition, you will be able to run the ablation experiments to study the effect of various heterogeneous dataset inputs and parameters on the LATTE2GO model performance.

 If there is any problem with the code, please open an issue or contact me at `nhat.tran@mavs.uta.edu`.

 # Prerequisites
-Please execute the following instructions before running the code.
+To run the experiments, you need at least 50GB of RAM to load datasets into memory, and at least 10GB of GPU RAM.

+Please install package requirements, download the dataset, and run the bash commands provided by following instructions.

 ## Install dependencies
 ```bash